 NSPCA is the National Society for Prevention of Cruelty to Animals.
 You can find an SPCA branch near you on their website www.nspca.co.za

 What does the SPCA do?

 The main function of the SPCA is to prevent, or put a stop to cruelty.
 This might mean taking animals away from owners who abuse them.
 For example, a dog that is being used for dog-fighting might be rescued by the SPCA (after an investigation).
 Owners who abuse or ill-treat animals can be prosecuted by law.

 Nowadays the SPCA is used as a place to send strays and unwanted pets.
 If you see a stray in the street, don't call the SPCA to fetch it - they are understaffed - rather take it in yourself, or ask the Parks Department to collect it.

-Because of the large number of people emmigrating, or moving to a smaller home, or being murdered on farms, the SPCA is innundated with pets.
+Because of the large number of people emigrating, or moving to a smaller home, or being murdered on farms, the SPCA is inundated with pets.
 They do not have the funds to feed them, so after a period of time the pets are euthanased.

 You can help by volunteering at the SPCA, by giving donations, or by adopting a pet.